Manage Lake Formation and Athena user permissions

 action.

-A Lake Formation user can use Athena to query databases, tables, table columns, and underlying Amazon S3 data stores based on Lake Formation permissions granted to them by data lake administrators.
+A Lake Formation user can use Athena to query databases, tables, table columns, and underlying Amazon S3 data stores or catalogs based on Lake Formation permissions granted to them by data lake administrators.
 Users cannot create databases or tables, or register new Amazon S3 locations with Lake Formation.
 For more information, see Create a data lake user in the AWS Lake Formation Developer Guide.

 In Athena, identity-based permissions policies, including those for Athena workgroups, still control access to Athena actions for Amazon Web Services account users.
 In addition, federated access might be provided through the SAML-based authentication available with Athena drivers.
 For more information, see Use workgroups to control query access and costs, Use IAM policies to control workgroup access, and Enable federated access to the Athena API.